 Understanding Artificial Intelligence

 Maybe we're biased here in the Seattle metro area, but it seems like on a typical day it does not take long to bump into Artificial Intelligence (AI).
-Whether it’s in the news, on social media, at work, or at a party, it’s a hot topic, and everyone is talking.
-AI has been integrated into our smart phones and computer systems in all sorts of visible ways, and even more so, behind the scenes.
-At this point, in many ways, AI is almost impossible to avoid and often it's hard to detect.
-Is that cat video real or AI?
+Whether it’s in the news, on social media, at work, or a party, AI is a hot topic, and everyone is talking.

 AI Classes